Anderson-Lab/anderson-lab.github.io/_pages/csis_604_summer_2017.md

 4. Learn how to install and manage software and technology related to distributed systems.

 ### Expectations
 This is a graduate level course, and a course that requires both theory and practice.
 From a practice perspective, technology changes.
 If our goal was only to teach you the latest technology, we would give you a recipe to follow and you would follow it and gain experience with the technology.
 But neither leads to a deep understanding nor does it extrapolate to new technology.
-To learn the practice in a deep way, we need to create an environment where students can find their own questions and their own answers.
+To learn the practice in a deep way, we need to create an environment where students can develop their own questions and their own answers.
 To do this, we need an environment that celebrates some uncertainty and discomfort.
-Now is a good time to think get to the point.
-The point is I am going to purposefully give you assignments with plenty of possibilities for road bumps and more importantly for everyone to figure out how to navigate a complicated tech scene.
-On the theory side, we are going to read papers, explore state-of-the-art ideas, etc. These will require you to dig a little bit for the necessary background as these papers build upon a lot of previous work.
+Now is a good time to think "get to the point".
+The point is I am going to purposefully give you assignments with plenty of possibilities for road bumps and more importantly chances for everyone to figure out how to navigate a complicated tech scene.
+On the theory side, we are going to read papers, explore state-of-the-art ideas, and critique them.
+These will require you to dig a little bit for the necessary background as these papers build upon a lot of previous work.

+This being an online accelerated class, I expect you to check the Glip group and your CofC e-mail daily.
+Failure to do so in this quick moving class will have a negative effect on how you perform on the assignments and write-ups.
+No late work will be acceptted.

 ### Grading Policy
-* Programming Assignments - 50%
+* Programming and Technology Assignments - 50%
 * Literature Write-ups - 50%

 Grading Scale: A: 90-100; B: 80-89; C: 70-79; F: <70.
 Plusses will be used at the discretion of the instructor.